harshgade/SQLProjects/README.md

 # SQLProjects
-It includes Dataset , Schema , Query file's of each project
+The repo includes Dataset , Schema , Query file's of each project